“Friendship is born at that moment when one person says to another: “What! You too? I thought I was the only one.”

 My own TCK/CCK experience may be depicted as two overlapping circles–my parents’ culture–Canada, and the host culture–Japan.
 The shaded part where they overlap represents a set of characteristics that I once held in common with many other “third culture kids” returning “home”.
 Not long ago, it occurred to me that I have a third overlapping one–a culture within a culture–a distinct community of English speaking people who once shared the campus life of an international school within a foreign setting.
 This falls into the circle labelled “mix of other cultures”.
 Between the ages of nine and thirteen, I lived with my parents and sister in Tokushima City on Shikoku Island.
 Japanese became the language my sister and I spoke most often while playing with kids in our neighbourhood, and even between ourselves at home.
 Because of this immersive experience, when I went to high school in Kobe and lived in residence, I was able to move seamlessly back and forth between the circles of campus life and the city.

 Upon my return to Canada and without the benefits of today’s instant means of communication, I felt completely cut-off from my past.
-This sense of loss included much loved places: Tokushima, where I was home-schooled for four years, and where I became bilingual; Kobe, a bustling, cosmopolitan port city, where panoramic views of the harbour from my classroom window, contributed to my love of the sea; Lake Nojiri, where I spent my summers at the family cottage, participating in typical summertime activities with other expat kids.
+This sense of loss included much loved places: Tokushima, where I was home-schooled for four years, and where I became bilingual; Kobe, a bustling, cosmopolitan port city, where panoramic views of the harbour from my high school classroom window contributed to my love of the sea; Lake Nojiri, where I spent my summers at the family cottage, participating in typical summertime activities with other expat kids.

 At that time, there was no one word or words to describe the deep sense of loss I was experiencing upon my return; the place I’d always thought about and talked about as “home” when I lived in Japan, no longer felt that way to me.
 My thoughts were often drawn to Japan, where I’d spent the last half of my eighteen-year-old-life–my “formative years.”
 The question I always dreaded being asked was “Where are you from?” because I